ergo-services/ergo/README.md

   * Transient
 * `GenStage` behavior support (originated from Elixir's [GenStage](https://hexdocs.pm/gen_stage/GenStage.html)).
 This is abstraction built on top of `GenServer` to provide a simple way to create a distributed Producer/Consumer architecture, while automatically managing the concept of backpressure.
 This implementation is fully compatible with Elixir's GenStage.
 Example here `examples/genstage` or just run it `go run ./examples/genstage` to see it in action
 * `GenSaga` behavior support.
 It implements a Saga design pattern - a sequence of transactions that updates each service state and publishes the result (or cancels the transaction or triggers the next transaction step).
 GenSaga also provides a feature of interim results, which can be used as transaction progress or part of pipeline processing.
-* Connect to (accept connection from) any Erlang node within a cluster (or clusters, if running as multinode)
+* Connect to (accept connection from) any Erlang node within a cluster
 * Making sync request `process.Call`, async - `process.Cast` or `process.Send` in fashion of `gen_server:call`, `gen_server:cast`, `erlang:send` accordingly
 * Monitor processes/nodes
   * local -> local